UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

 - 1.6.
 Semantic errors
 - 1.9.
 The first program

-Then in section 1.12, do exercises 1 to and including 5.
+Then in section 1.12, do exercises 1 up to and including 5.
 For your convenience,
 the questions are copy-pasted below: